-Since 1985, the Bay Area Community Foundation has been awarding scholarships to students who live in Arenac and Bay Counties.
+Since 1985, the Bay Area Community Foundation has been awarding scholarships to students who live in Bay County and surroundies counties.
 The scholarships are awarded through donor sponsored endowment funds established by the Bay Area Community Foundation.
 These funds are created by families, civic organizations, and businesses in the area.

 Applications will be available December 1, 2015 through March 7, 2016.

 You can prepare for the 2016 scholarship process by gathering the following items:

 - Two letters of recommendation – at least one letter must be school-related and one letter may be personal or professional.

 - A copy of your current high school or college transcript.